-- Firstly, if you do not have exact figures for required totals such as interest earned on your savings, put in reasonable estimates for now.
-You can tell HMRC on your return that the figure is an estimate and go back in as soon as possible with an accurate figure.
+- If you do not have exact figures for required totals such as interest earned on your savings, put in reasonable estimates for now.
+You can tell HMRC in the additional information box on your return that the figure is an estimate and go back in as soon as possible with an accurate figure.
 Do make sure to use as accurate an estimate as possible.

 - If you are missing documents such as your P60, bank interest certificate, etc., use your most recent statements and wage slips to get the relevant information.
 In most cases these will be dated from March.
 If you can not find March's wage slips, statements etc., use the telephone to contact your bank, employer, fund managers and so on to get the information.